Shonkware/DroidModLoader/README.md

 ### Profile Management

-The project is intended to support profile-based modlist configurations so users can:
+The project is intended to support profile based modlist configurations so users can:

 - maintain separate mod setups per game
 - enable or disable mods by profile
 - experiment without rebuilding everything from scratch
 - keep cleaner separation between different playthroughs or test environments

-### Performance-Oriented Workflow
+### Performance Oriented Workflow

 DroidModLoader is being built with large mod lists in mind.
-Long-term performance goals include:
+Long term performance goals include:

 - avoiding unnecessary rescans
 - using indexing and caching where practical